Your Manual Operating Model Is Now Your Biggest Risk

 - Brittany Walker, Principal Consultant

-Continue the Conversation at the USDM Summit
+Watch the USDM Summit On-Demand

 This white paper is part of a broader conversation on how life sciences organizations can move from AI intent to inspection-ready impact.